 - Increase your horse’s exercise by turning them out in a dry lot, creating a track system, and/or longeing or riding on a more frequent basis.

 - Some horses may need medication to induce weight loss or help manage EMS.
 Your veterinarian can advise on this.

-Remember, when devising a treatment plan for your EMS horse, consider adding probiotics along with the recommended dietary and management changes.
-This may very well speed up your horse’s road to recovery.
+Therefore, when devising a treatment plan for your EMS horse, consider adding probiotics along with the recommended dietary and management changes, such as increased exercise, in order to get your horse on the road to recovery.